$500 Cash Club claims you will make $500 immediately and without experience. Is $500 Cash Club a scam or a legit opportunity to work from home?

 - The incredible algorithm can dump massive commissions into your bank account on autopilot.

 - On average, I was making $125,000 per month.

 Reaching a full-time income online is no walk in the park, and making $125k per month is not going to happen before years of perseverance and hard work.
 So, there is no such thing as a system that will do all the work for you.

 What is $500 Cash Club?

-$500 Cash Club is a sale funnel to a high-ticket program from a company called Digital Altitude.
+$500 Cash Club is a sale funnel to a high-ticket program from Digital Altitude.

-Note that you will never see any mention of Digital Altitude and that is because the affiliates like to use the same webpage to promote what is more profitable and convenient for them at any given time.
+Note that you will never see any mention of Digital Altitude because the affiliates like to use the same webpage to promote what is more profitable and convenient for them at any given time.

-In fact, $500 Cash Club used to promote MOBE in the past, which is somewhat similar to Digital Altitude.
+In fact, $500 Cash Club used to promote MOBE in the past, somewhat similar to Digital Altitude.

 Is $500 Cash Club a Scam?